jligh/fdiscovery/README.md

 #Fashion Discovery App (LookBook)

-You guys mentioned you are using a MEAN stack, so I chose to build this app using it.
+Since the team mentioned you are using a MEAN stack, I chose to try building this app using it.
 I had never used Node.js with Express, so I figured this was a good way to learn a little more about it.
 I started with the official MEAN Yeoman generator to get started.
 I also used a few 3rd party libraries, such as a infinite scroll and masonry grid library to create the Pinterest-like layout.

 Because of the Yeoman generator, there's probably quite a few extra things installed here that this particular app doesn't use.
 If this were a real app, I would also probably have included Sass, but for the purpose of this demo, I just went with regular CSS.